alexa-games/skill-flow-builder/docs/set-up-skill-flow-builder-as-a-developer/cli-reference.md

 Skills Kit CLI, then the command builds and deploys your skill's voice model, manifest, and Lambda function code.

-- **Note:** By default, the Skill Flow Builder command line checks to see if you are on the latest version of SFB before deploying.
+> **Note:** By default, the Skill Flow Builder command line checks to see if you are on the latest version of SFB before deploying.
 To override this check and directly `deploy`, pass the `--override` flag.

-Full usage details for `deploy` are described as follows.
+Full usage details for `alexa-sfb deploy` are described as follows.

 ### Usage of the command

 - `deploy [options] story` - Path to a story.
 You can build and deploy a story to developer portal and AWS Lambda.

 ### Options for the command